 - Eat nutritious food so you have the energy you need to exercise and avoid exercising straight after meals.

 - If you have access to a garden, gardening is great for physical and mental health.
-Indoors, looking after house plants or growing seeds on a windowsill may help bring you a sense of calm.
+Indoors, looking after house plants may help bring you a sense of calm.